 I struggled personally with the disappointment of being let down by a group of believers who I thought would support me during this difficult time.
 But I was mostly heartbroken by the wave of struggles that spread from this incident.
 Many of my friends of faith and friends without, who knew me as someone who loved Jesus, were disheartened and some with weaker faiths turned away.
 If I, as someone with a firm faith in Jesus, was not welcomed into the family of believers with love, what hope would they have to find love in the church?
 And why would they want anything to do with Jesus Christ, whose name we bear?

 Friends, as people who proclaim the love of Christ, please take very seriously your actions when you make a judgment about someone’s heart.
-Particularly when it involves excluding them from taking part in Christian fellowship and reading God’s Word.
+Particularly when it involves excluding them from taking part in Christian community.
 Someone’s spiritual identity is far more important than their sexual identity.
 And remember, it is Jesus who is the Judge.

 To those who have been hurt by the actions of Christians or church members, whether it is related to sexuality or not, I am so dearly sorry.
 People are painfully imperfect at the best of times, and as selfish individuals we find it difficult to look outside ourselves.
 I hope that our experiences will not make you bitter towards the imperfections of humans, but rather direct you to the perfection of Christ.
 For where people fail, Christ does not.